rsgc-linsdell-j/summative-task/README.md

 The player starts off as a prokaryotic cell, containing only a nucleus.
 You traverse the water of a bog containing aerobic proteobacterium and cyanobacterium, as well as harmful parasitic bacterium.
 The goal for the cell is to absorb multiple aerobic proteobacterium and cyanobacterium in the hopes of becoming a eukaryotic cell.

-The cell will be guided using the arrow keys on the computer.
+The cell will be guided using the mouse on the computer.
 The two non-agressive bacterium will move randomly, and the parasitic bacterium will travel towards the cell slowly.

 ## Sub-goals